 Moreover, the Onion is one of the most read newspapers in the world.

-The role of Django web framework in this all is to make the Onion website up and running.
+The role of the Django web framework in this all is to make the Onion website up and running.
 All publications, features, and designs highly rely on the Django framework.

 Almost all TV viewers and nature-lovers know what National Geographic is.
 And those who do not know probably have ever heard about an organization committed to exploring our world.